pgpkg/pgpkg/README.md

 The best place to start is [the pgpkg man page](docs/pages/manual.md).

+An initial, detailed set of documentation is [here](docs/index.md).
+I have been focusing on writing the manual and tutorial, so other documents may currently be out of date.

 ## Tutorial

 The [tutorial for using pgpkg](docs/pages/tutorial/tutorial.md) contains a worked example for